convus/convus_references/README.md

 ---

-The content of this repository - and other Convus content - is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+The content in this repository (topics and citations) - and other Convus content - is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png"/></a>

-Any code in this repository is licensed under the [AGPL](LICENSE_CODE)
+The code in this repository is licensed under the [AGPL](citation_recorder/LICENSE)